centreon/centreon-documentation/cloud/getting-started/start-with-pollers.md

 ## Troubleshooting

-In case of issues about pollers, troubleshooting [articles](https://thewatch.centreon.com/search?tags%5B0%5D=poller) are available to users on our community platform The Watch.
-Feel free to explore them or ask any questions you may have to the [dedicated group](https://thewatch.centreon.com/groups/centreon-cloud-trial-55).
+Feel free to ask any questions you may have on our community platform [The Watch](https://thewatch.centreon.com/).